Conservative Prediction via Data-Driven Confidence Minimization: Theoretical Analysis

 \end{proof}

-\cref{lemma:special_case} shows that in the transductive setting, minimizing our objective $L(\theta)$ \cref{eq:objective} below some threshold provably leads to a separation between ID and OOD examples in terms of the maximum predicted probability for each example.
+\cref{lemma:special_case} shows that in the transductive setting, minimizing our objective $L(\theta)$ \cref{eq:objective} below some threshold provably leads to a separation between \known{} and \unknown{} examples in terms of the maximum predicted probability for each example.